 There are limitations to the nuclear family, however.
 At some point, children are going to need a broader community.
 There will be a time when kids need adults besides their parents.
 As the African proverb states, “it takes a village.”
 In order to encourage this kind of community, I passed up job opportunities out of graduate school so that we could live near family.
 This kind of intergenerational influence would seem very helpful and meaningful.
 Moreover, we intentionally seek to create a kind of “second family” around us by pursuing relationships with friends who have small kids.
-In particular, we have one small group of friends with whom we have committed to getting together regularly and with whom we are committed to helping, should problems arise.
 We intentionally have developed relationships with families that we can trade babysitting with (for free, and also which allows for my wife and I go to on dates).
-One of the ideas that guides us in this is to think about which peers we want to have an influence on our kids and which adults we want our kids to develop a relationship with so that, when the time comes, they have someone around that we trust who can provide good counsel.
+We also have tried to become friends with older kids who we believe will be good mentors for our kids.
+One of the ideas that guides us in this is to think about who we can have around that our kids can get to know and trust so that, when the time comes, they have someone around that we trust who can provide good counsel.
 Of course, my wife and I also are willing to provide this kind of mentorship to the kids who are in these family relationships with us.
 Sometimes, this can be difficult, such as when one of the moms in our small group starting having seizures, leaving them in need of care of sick children in the middle of the night.
 We have found, however, that being in an interdependent community is one of the most rewarding aspects of our lives, and wouldn’t trade it for anything.

 One of the classic areas of parenting research concerns parenting styles, originally pioneered by Diana Baumrind.
 Overly permissive parents and overly authoritarian parents tend to have kids with poorer life outcomes than parents who blend sensitivity and strictness.
 Foster Cline and Jim Fay appear to translate these ideas in their book “Parenting with Love and Logic.”
 In their framework, “helicopter parents” often rescue their kids from making difficult decisions and experiencing negative consequences of dysfunctional behaviors or failure.
 “Drill sergeant parents” often make decisions for their kids because they seemingly know best; they typically fail to provide an atmosphere of openness or emotional support.
 Ultimately, both of these parenting strategies seem problematic because kids do not learn to make wise choices.
 This causes poor decision-making and lack of independence later in life.
 In contrast, “consultant parents” enable their children to make choices, within age-appropriate limits, and empathically allow them to experience the consequences, good or bad.